wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     WHERE is_masked = 1
         AND tbl.name ='CustomerInfo';

-    -- Step:5 Now, let us grant SELECT permission to 'DataAnalystMiami' on the 'CustomerInfo' table.
+    -- Step:5 Now, let's grant SELECT permission to 'DataAnalystMiami' on the 'CustomerInfo' table.
    GRANT SELECT ON wwi_mcw.CustomerInfo TO DataAnalystMiami;

-    -- Step:6 Logged in as  'DataAnalystMiami' let us execute the select query and view the result.
+    -- Step:6 Logged in as  'DataAnalystMiami' let's execute the select query and view the result.
     EXECUTE AS USER = 'DataAnalystMiami';
     SELECT * FROM wwi_mcw.CustomerInfo;

-    -- Step:7 Let us remove the data masking using UNMASK permission GRANT UNMASK TO DataAnalystMiami;
+    -- Step:7 Let's remove the data masking using UNMASK permission GRANT UNMASK TO DataAnalystMiami;
     EXECUTE AS USER = 'DataAnalystMiami';
     SELECT *